klauer/epics-sumo-mirror/doc/examples.rst

 Now we create a configuration file for sumo-db that contains the list of :term:`modulespecs` from file "MODULES"::

-  sumo-db --maxstate stable --db $SUMODIR/DEPS.DB -c MODULES makeconfig
+  sumo-db --maxstate testing --db $SUMODIR/DEPS.DB -c MODULES makeconfig

 Here we create a configuration file for sumo-build that contains the :term:`modulespecs` and :term:`aliases` from file "MODULES" ::

-  sumo-build --db $SUMODIR/DEPS.DB --builddb $SUMODIR/BUILDS.DB --supportdir $SUMODIR -c MODULES makeconfig
+  sumo-build --maxstate testing --db $SUMODIR/DEPS.DB --builddb $SUMODIR/BUILDS.DB --supportdir $SUMODIR -c MODULES makeconfig

 Create a build for an application
 ---------------------------------